Avocado - Mexicola Grande - Cold hardy - Winter-Spring Ripening

 Couldn't load pickup availability

-This is a very unique and interesting avocado variety, which produces black skinned fruit, with a bright yellow/green flesh.
-It has a nice buttery texture, and medium sized seed.
-The fruit are about the size of an average to large Hass, and much larger than the Mexicola variety.
-The tree is fast growing, very attractive and has larger, rounder leaves than most other avocado trees.
+This is a unique and intriguing avocado variety that produces black-skinned fruit with yellow-green, buttery flesh.
+The fruit has a medium-sized seed and is about the size of a typical Hass avocado, and much larger than the Mexicola variety.
+The tree itself is fast-growing, highly attractive, and features larger, rounder leaves than most other avocado trees.

-Mexicola Grande is one of the most cold hardy and frost tolerant varieties in the country once established, and is suitable for growing in coastal conditions.Ā Ā Frost protection is required until the tree is established.
+Mexicola Grande is one of the most cold hardy and frost tolerant varieties in the country once established, and is suitable for growing in coastal conditions.
+Frost protection is required until the tree is established.

 Avocado trees are generally easy to care for, but here are a few tips to help ensure your tree thrives: